 Several PQRS program changes were included in health care reform legislation enacted in 2010.
 The Affordable Care Act (ACA) requires the implementation of timely feedback and the establishment of an informal appeals process by 2011.
 The ACA also calls for PQRS payment penalties starting in 2015.
-CMS finalized in its 2012 Medicare Physician Fee Schedule that 2015 program penalties will be based on 2013 performance.
+CMS finalized in its 2012 Medicare Physician Fee Schedule rule that 2015 program penalties are based on 2013 performance.
 Therefore, those physicians who elect not to participate or are found unsuccessful during the 2013 program year, will receive a 1.5 percent payment penalty, and 2 percent thereafter.
+In the 2014 Medicare Physician Fee Schedule Rule, CMS finalized its proposal to base 2016 PQRS penalties off of 2014 reporting.
+Therefore, physicians who do not participate in PQRS in 2014 will receive a 2 percent penalty in 2016.

-The ACA also required the development of an additional PQRS reporting option in 2011.
-This option allows physicians to submit data to the HHS Secretary through a Maintenance of Certification (MoC) program.
-Physicians who elect this option can receive an additional PQRS incentive payment.
-The chart below provides more information on the timing of PQRS penalties and additional payments for MoC participation.
-Details regarding the MoC reporting option, improved PQRS feedback, an informal appeals process, and PQRS program incentives and penalities can be found on the CMS website.
+The chart below provides more information on the timing of PQRS penalties.
+Details regarding improved PQRS feedback, an informal appeals process, and PQRS program incentives and penalties can be found on the CMS website.

 Medicare Physician Quality Reporting System Incentives and Penalties

-CMS has established different reporting requirements for individual physician and nonphysician providers, as well as group practices for participating in the 2013 PQRS program.
+CMS has established different reporting requirements for individual physician and non-physician providers, as well as group practices for participating in the 2014 PQRS program.
 Participation requirements to qualify for a payment incentive differ from requirements for avoiding a payment penalty.
 However, qualifying for an incentive allows the individual or group practice to avoid the payment adjustment.
-In addition, those physician practices who are comprised of 100 or more eligible professionals (EPs) must self-nominate by Oct.
-15, 2013 if they are to avoid application of the value based payment modifier.

-Eligible professionals may potentially qualify as satisfactorily reporting individual quality measures (or in some instances measures groups) under more than one reporting criteria, reporting mechanism, and/or for more than one reporting period.
-However, only one incentive payment will be made to an eligible professional based on the longest reporting period for which the eligible professional satisfactorily reports.
+Eligible professionals may potentially qualify as satisfactorily reporting individual quality measures (or in some instances measures groups) under more than one reporting criteria and/or reporting mechanism.
+However, only one incentive payment will be made to an eligible professional or group practice.

 Proposed PQRS quality measures and measures groups are published in the Federal Register as a part of the annual Medicare Physician Fee Schedule (PFS) Proposed Rule.
 The PQRS measures are finalized in the annual PFS Final Rule, and posted to the CMS website.

-For 2013, an eligible professional or group practice may seek an informal review of the CMS determination around both PQRS incentives and payment adjustments.
+For 2014, an eligible professional or group practice may seek an informal review of the CMS determination around both PQRS incentives and payment adjustments.
 For incentives, eligible professionals or group practices must submit a request to CMS via the Web within 90 days of the release of the feedback reports, irrespective of when the participant/group practice actually accesses their feedback report.
 CMS will provide a written response within 90 days of the receipt of the original request.
-For payment adjustments, and eligible professional or group practice must submit a request to CMS via the Web by February 28 of the year in which the eligible professional is receiving the applicable payment adjustments.
-CMS will provide a timely, written response after the receipt of the original request.

-To align the PQRS with the Medicare EHR Incentive Program, all clinical quality measures available for reporting under the Medicare EHR Incentive Program will be included in the 2013 PQRS for purposes of reporting data on quality measures under the EHR-based reporting option.
+To align the PQRS with the Medicare EHR Incentive Program, all clinical quality measures available for reporting under the Medicare EHR Incentive Program will be included in the 2014 PQRS for purposes of reporting data on quality measures under the EHR-based reporting option.
 To further align the programs, group practices starting in 2014 may report via the PQRS EHR based reporting option.
-This facilitates alignment with Stage 2 of the Medicare EHR Incentive Program, which begins in 2014.

 For questions or comments on AMA PQRS participation tools, please contact firstname.lastname@example.org.